"I would have, absolutely in those moments as a 20, 21, 22, 23-year-old guy, traded every song I was going to write to not have that feeling."

 "It was exciting at first," he told Time.
 "And then the novelty wears off, and that's when what could have been depression sets in."

-The silence did something to him that years of therapy and self-reflection hadn't managed.
+The silence did what years of therapy hadn't.
 It stopped the performance.
 Without a voice, there was no charming interview persona to hide behind.
 No clever quip to deflect.
 Just a man alone with his guitar, unable to sing, forced to sit inside the feelings he'd spent a decade converting into content.

 "Your emotions sort of freeze," he told CBC Radio.
 Then, slowly: "To listen again, to dream all over again.
 It was a clean slate of dreaming."